DIY nightstand in light oak

 • 2 on each side of the OUTSIDE of the drawer front and backs.

-Step 4: Start Assembling the Frame
+Step #4: Start Assembling Your DIY Nightstand Frame

 It is important that you make sure everything is perfectly square and even.
 You can use clamps to help hold everything in place as you screw it all together.

-Step 5: Add Edge Banding to the raw edges,
+Step #5: Add Edge Banding to the Raw Edges

-Step 6: Assemble the Drawers.
+Step #6: Assemble the Drawers

-Step 7: Install the drawer slides.
+Step #7: Install the Drawer Slides

 I recommend following the instructions on the slides you bought.
 They are super helpful and informative.
 Don’t forget to set the slide back enough so that once you add the face frame, it will line up flush with the front of the nightstand.